NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

 # Introduction

-This deepstream-yolo3-gige application uses the Nvidia DeepStream-5.1 SDK to generate video or display on screen after object detection.
+This deepstream-yolo3-gige application uses the Nvidia DeepStream-5.1 SDK to generate RTSP video stream on RTSP port, H264 encoded video, or display on screen after object detection.

 This apps uses the Basler acA1920-25gc GigE camera (ethernet port) with the ARAVIS SDK [1] as the plugin.
 Also it takes advantages of Nvidia DeepStream-5.1 SDK with the Yolo3 Libraries for quick DS-5.1 application.